From the Pastor

 From the Pastor’s Desk

-Dear family and friends of Holy Family and St. Mary and St. Mark Parishes,
+Dear families and parishioners of Holy Family and St, Mary and St. Mark Parishes,

 God bless you all,